 If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

-Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory.
+Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory or wholesale marketplace.
 We'll help you understand how bulk shipping works, the costs associated with it, and the things to look for when picking a shipper.

 What Are Bulk Shipments?